History of Bandung: Independence

-On September 30, 1965, there was a failed coup attempt by revolutionary council (aka G30S).
+On 30 September 1965, there was a failed coup attempt by revolutionary council (aka G30S).
 The Military Chief Of Staff, General Nasution escaped and went to Bandung for protection from the loyal Siliwangi division.
 According to General Nasution, near his mother residence in Bandung, members of Indonesian communist party (PKI) also dig new wells for burying their enemies.

-On September 6, 1970 there was a football match between ITB students and cadets from Military academy.
+On 6 September 1970, there was a football match between ITB students and cadets from Military academy.
 The game ended in a riot and brawl.
 Rene L. Conrad, an ITB student, was kidnapped and murdered by the Military cadets.
 Unfortunately the case remain unsolved today.

 In 1976, Doctor Habibie (later becoming Indonesian President) established a state owned, aircraft manufacturing company called Industri Pesawat Terbang Nusantara (IPTN).
 Later this company was renamed into PT Dirgantara Indonesia (PT DI).

-In 1978, after a People Consultative Assembly session in Jakarta, there were demonstrations against the re-election of President Soeharto by ITB students.
+In 1978, after a People Consultative Assembly session in Jakarta, there were demonstrations against the re-election of President Suharto by ITB students.
 Police disbanded the "Dewan Mahasiswa" (Student council) movement in ITB and the leaders were arrested.
 The university was closed for 3 months and the new Minister of Education announced "Normalization of University Life" (NKK) to quell the student movement.

-On March 11, 1981, an extreme Moslem group called "Jamaah Imron" attacked Cicendo police station in Bandung.
+On 11 March 1981, an extreme Islamist group called "Jamaah Imron" attacked Cicendo police station in Bandung.
 The movement was quashed by Indonesian police, but several members escaped to Medan, North Sumatra and hijacked Garuda airplane to Bangkok 2 weeks later.
 The passengers and crews were rescued by Indonesian special force in the Don Muang airport, Bangkok, Thailand.
 The pilot and a soldier were shot death during the rescue attempt.

-From April 5, 1982 to January 8, 1983, there were several eruptions at Mt Galunggung in Tasikmalaya and Bandung was buried in several inches of ash.
+From 5 April 1982 to 8 January 1983, there were several eruptions at Mt Galunggung in Tasikmalaya and Bandung was buried in several inches of ash.